bluenote-1577/phase-doc/docs/source/usage.rst

 Additional vartig info is available in the ``out-dir/contig/vartig_info/`` folder.
 For the vartig HAPX, X = 0,1,2,.. floria outputs a vartig information file `X_hap.txt` in the following format:

 .. code-block::

     >HAP0_out-dir/contig1       SNPRANGE:1-6
     1:770   ?
 NA
     2:1022  1       1:1
     3:2007  1       0:1|1:2
     4:2034  1       1:3

 The lines after the header are of the form ``snp_number:base    consensus_allele    NA_or_allele_and_support``.
 The first two columns are straightforward.
 The third column indicates how strongly each consensus allele is supported.
-Fore xample, SNP 2 has only 1 read supporting the 1 allele.
+For example, SNP 2 has only 1 read supporting the 1 allele.
 SNP 3 has 1 read supporting the 0 allele ``(0:1)`` and it has 2 reads supporting the 1 allele ``(1:2)``, hence why the conensus is 1 for SNP 3.